SCCWRP/Checker-Toxicity/README.md

 Be sure that your input data has the same column headers as example.xlsx, and that the data is formatted in the same fashion

-You can type
+To print brief instructions, you can type
 > python3 main.py -h

-To print brief instructions